 Approval of active substances

-The registration process assesses: the impact on workers applying the product, consumers of treated produce, residents living adjacent to application sites and others who may be passing-by at the time of treatment; whether and how the pesticide might move throughout the environment once it has been applied; the impact on the environment, in particular water bodies and wildlife; and product efficacy.
+In the first stage of the registration system, active substances are assessed for their impact on workers applying the product, consumers of treated produce, residents living adjacent to application sites and others who may be passing-by at the time of treatment; whether and how the pesticide might move throughout the environment once it has been applied; the impact on the environment, in particular water bodies and wildlife; and product efficacy.

 Further information about the approval process for active substances: